 The easy rolling terrain surrounding Morrinsville makes for some of the best farmland in New Zealand and earning it the title ‘Cream of the Country’.
 Morrinsville is also home to the Wallace Gallery, showcasing artwork from around the district and wider region.
 Throughout the town you will find life-size fibreglass cows, each of which has been artistically painted by local and national artists.
 Find out more about Morrinsville and all it has to offer by visiting the Morrinsville i-Site Visitor Information Centre.

 Matamata-Piako District Council is pro-active in stimulating the Matamata-Piako economy.
 We are open for business and support this by:

-- proactive knowledge sharing within the business community on information that’s relevant to new business, such as available land and building space, applicable regulations.
+- offering a staff member to help businesses wanting to set up or expand in the district, proactive knowledge sharing within the business community on information that’s relevant to new business, such as available land and building space, applicable regulations.

 Find out more about doing business in the district